 You can include a limited number of open-ended questions in an NPS survey, but this can be more time-consuming and may lead to lower response rates.
 It will, however, offer valuable insights into customer satisfaction and areas for improvement.

 Either way, both metrics will offer relevant insight into customer satisfaction levels and how you can improve on them.
-Ideally, a company should look into both (and consider other metrics, as well) when deciding the next steps it needs to take to grow its business.
+Ideally, you should look into both (and consider other customer success metrics as well) to grow your business sustainably.

 Email has been sent!